 The most important regulations with regard to immigration on the BES islands are:

-- The Foreign Nationals Employment Act BES (Wet Arbeid Vreemdelingen BES, hereinafter referred to as: WAV-BES).
+- The Foreign Nationals Employment Act BES (Wet Arbeid Vreemdelingen BES, hereinafter referred to as: WAV-BES); and

 In short, the WTU-BES provides for rules regarding admission to the BES islands, regulating immigration and the WAV-BES provides for rules regarding work permits, regulating employment More about employment law in BES islands.

-The WTU-BES is applicable to foreign nationals, i.e. all persons not possessing the Dutch nationality.
-Please note, however, that the WTU-BES is also applicable to Dutch citizens who are not born in the BES islands or have obtained Dutch citizenship outside the BES islands.
+The WTU-BES is applicable to foreign nationals, i.e. all persons not possessing the Dutch nationality and to Dutch citizens who are not born in the BES islands or have obtained Dutch citizenship outside the BES islands.
 The WTU-BES and underlying legislation does not apply to:

 b) Certain other specified categories of Dutch citizens, such as Dutch citizens who had their permanent residence on Bonaire, Saba or St. Eustatius during a continuous period of one year directly preceding 10 October 2010 and who were born on Aruba, Curacao, St. Maarten or the European part of the Netherlands.

-Admission to the BES islands may be based on (i) admission by right (toelating van rechtswege) for Dutch and US citizens, (ii) a (temporary) residence permit, and (iii) stay as a tourist (‘short stay’).
+Admission to the BES islands may be based on (i) admission by law (toelating van rechtswege) for Dutch and US citizens, (ii) a (temporary) residence permit, and (iii) stay as a tourist (‘short stay’).
 It should be noted that for certain nationalities a visa is required in order to be admitted to the BES islands for a short stay as a tourist.
-Furthermore, in case of a longer stay , foreign nationals originating from certain countries must first apply for a provisional residence permit (machtiging tot voorlopig verblijf, hereinafter to be referred to as: MVV.
+Furthermore, in case of a longer stay, foreign nationals originating from certain countries must first apply for an authorization for temporary stay (machtiging tot voorlopig verblijf, hereinafter to be referred to as: MVV.
 The foreign national can apply for the MVV on the BES islands, after which they should leave the islands within 8 days.
 Alternatively they can apply for the MVV with the Netherlands Embassy in their country of origin or residence.
 The MVV should be awaited in their country of origin or residence.
 With the MVV they can apply for a (temporary) residence permit on the BES islands.